Home / Hedgerow Guide /

 Flowers

 Complex and beautiful the flowers come in a range of colours, typically purple or blue although there are many different colours and variants.
 There are five outer petals which have ‘spurs’ surrounding the inner flower.
+They look like five doves facing each other.

 Seed Pods